scalatra/scalatra-website/guides/modules.md

 External helpers may be written by you and packaged for inclusion in your application, or they may be written by other people.
-For external helpers, you'll need to add a dependency line into your project's `build.sbt` file.
+For external helpers, you'll need to add a dependency line into your project's `project/build.scala` file.

 ## Built-in helpers

-All of the built-in helpers can simply be mixed into your servlet without adding any additional dependencies to `build.sbt`.
+All of the built-in helpers can simply be mixed into your servlet without adding any additional dependencies to `project/build.scala`.
 Some of the built-in helpers (such as the `request`, `response`, and `session` helpers) are available to every Scalatra application because they're part of `ScalatraBase`, which everything else inherits from.

-Other built-in helpers (such as `FlashMapSupport`) don't require any additional `build.sbt` lines, but are still optional.
+Other built-in helpers (such as `FlashMapSupport`) don't require any additional `project/build.scala` lines, but are still optional.
 You'll need to mix them into your servlet before they'll become available.

 Much of Scalatra is actually implemented as traits.
 To see all of the built-in